Hengle/NodeFX/readme.md

 The relationship between what is authored in Houdini and what gets translated to Unity can be described as follows:

 1. `User authors a VOP network in Houdini ↴`
-2. `Unity-specific parameters are stored as detail attributes ↴`
+2. `Unity-specific parameters are stored as point attributes ↴`
 3. `Top-level HDA parameters assigns types to these attributes and exposes them ↴`
 4. `Houdini Engine brings the asset to Unity ↴`
 5. `Parser script in Unity interprets the parameters and creates gradients or curves as needed ↴`
 6. `Particle System is created and is beautiful!`

 Unity allows most parameters to be controlled either by a constant value, a random value with a customizable range, or a curve.
 Retaining that flexibility introduced some complexity, which I solved by converting each value to a string before exporting.
 The string was comprised of elements that described what kind of value it represented, which the parsing script in Unity could interpret and dynamically construct a curve from.
 It didn't feel ideal since it added some clutter to the node network, but thankfully it helped prevent losing features.
 It also added the ability of easily reusing the same curve for different parameters, something which is clunky to do natively in Unity.

+To begin with I chose to store the parameters as detail attributes in Houdini, but this proved problematic when I began implementing support for several emitters in the same network.
+Thankfully it was relatively easy to rework the system to use point attributes instead.
+Every module node in Houdini is assigned an ID that helps it keep track of what emitter it belongs to.

 There was also some awkwardness around the fact that Engine assumes the asset definition to be static and only reactive to edits done through Unity, while this tool assumed the exact opposite.
 Callback scripts in Houdini were life savers, as they allowed me to automatically save the asset definition as soon as a value was changed.